joachim-gassen/sposm/README.md

 - `docker`: Contains the docker file for our IDE container.
 - `docs`: Documents or link lists that might be helpful.
 - `slides`: The source code for the slides that I plan to use in class.
+- `slides_pdf`: PDF-Versions of the slides for those that just want to take a peek.
 - `raw_data`: Here we will store data that we receive from external sources.
 - `resources`: Other external documents that we might use